campusrover/rosutils/rules.md

     * You shall NEVER add write/save/update methods to ManualDataClient
     * You shall NEVER open manual_data.yaml in write or append mode
     * Only the user directly edits manual/manual_data.yaml

+## ROS Node Execution Policy
+    * You shall NEVER automatically run ROS nodes using tools (Bash, etc.)
+    * You shall NEVER use `ros2 run` commands in tool calls
+    * You shall NEVER start nodes in the background
+    * You shall NEVER use timeout commands to run nodes temporarily
+    * You shall provide the user with the exact command to run instead
+    * You shall let the user execute ROS nodes in their own terminal with full control

 # CURRENT.md